 St. Jean Beach

 St. Jean Beach is the most popular of St. Baths' many beaches, mostly due to its convenient location near an airport and the plethora of beachfront hotels, restaurants, and activities.

 Like all of St. Barths' beaches it has white sand, and its calm waters make for good snorkeling.
 However, St. Jean Beach is actually two separate beaches separated by Eden Rock, which is home to a resort of the same name and a place where you can lay back and watch the occasional plane take off and land at the nearby airport.

-IF you like to bodysurf or boogie-board, Flamand Beach is a great choice because of its rolling (but rarely hazardous) surf.
-The Flamand Beach Hotel, Hotel Ile de France, and La Langouste restaurant (at the Hotel Baie des Anges) are located on Flamands, which is one of the largest beaches on St. Barths and offers plenty of shady palm trees.Continue to 5 of 7 below.
+If you like to bodysurf or boogie-board, Flamand Beach is a great choice because of its rolling (but rarely hazardous) surf.
+It's also one of the largest beaches on St. Barths and offers plenty of shady palm trees and space to get away from the crowds.

 Additionally, Flamands is home to the Flamand Beach Hotel, Hotel Ile de France, and La Langouste restaurant (at the Hotel Baie des Anges), which are great spots for relaxation and entertainment within a short walk of the beach.

 The beach at Gouverneur Bay has brilliant cobalt waters that are ideal for snorkeling or swimming.
 Gouverneur Beach is a fine stretch of white sand and sees relatively few visitors due to its more remote location.